alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 This is a story about one real-world performance optimization that I implemented some time ago.
 I often hear people blaming languages and platforms for being slow, not suitable for high-performance requirements.
 The intentions is to show that in 99%

-This story isn't about .NET vs JVM vs C++ vs ...
+This post isn't about .NET vs JVM vs C++ vs...
 I won't praise .NET as being awesome.
 It's not about any kind of business logic optimizations.
 It's definitely not about GC tunning, blaming.

 This story is about pure performance optimizations based on a real-world case.
 Step by step we'll improve performance of one production feature.

+I

 ### Domain:

 All websites receive bot traffic!
 Not a surprise, right?
-There [were quite](https://www.incapsula.com/blog/bot-traffic-report-2016.html) a [few](http://news.solvemedia.com/post/32450539468/solve-media-the-bot-stops-here-infographic
-) studies from all sides of the advertising business.
+There [were quite](https://www.incapsula.com/blog/bot-traffic-report-2016.html) a [few](http://news.solvemedia.com/post/32450539468/solve-media-the-bot-stops-here-infographic) studies from all sides of the advertising business.
 Commercials tend to reduce the numbers, for obvious reasons, banner impression or click = money.
 Academics in their turn increase numbers and spread panic, that's the goal of the research after all.
 I think truth is somewhere in the middle.

 [The one from Incapsula](https://www.incapsula.com/blog/bot-traffic-report-2016.html) shows that websites receive 50% of bot traffic in average.